salesforce/OmniXAI/docs/index.rst

 To get started, we recommend the linked tutorials in :ref:`Tutorials & Example Code <tutorial>`.
-In general, we recommend using :py:mod:`omnixai.explainers.tabular.TabularExplainer`, :py:mod:`omnixai.explainers.vision.VisionExplainer`, :py:mod:`omnixai.explainers.nlp.NLPExplainer` and :py:mod:`omnixai.explainers.timeseries.TimeseriesExplainer` for tabular, vision, NLP and time series tasks, respectively.
+In general, we recommend using :py:mod:`omnixai.explainers.tabular.TabularExplainer`, :py:mod:`omnixai.explainers.vision.VisionExplainer`, :py:mod:`omnixai.explainers.nlp.NLPExplainer` and :py:mod:`omnixai.explainers.timeseries.TimeseriesExplainer` for tabular, vision, NLP and time series tasks, respectively, and using :py:mod:`omnixai.explainers.data.DataAnalyzer` and :py:mod:`omnixai.explainers.prediction.PredictionAnalyzer` for feature analysis and prediction result analysis.
 To generate explanations, one only needs to specify

 - **The ML model to explain**: e.g., a scikit-learn model, a tensorflow model, a pytorch model or a black-box prediction function.
 - **The pre-processing function**: i.e., converting raw data into the model inputs.